Bouwmeester collapses on bench, Ducks-Blues postponed

 ANAHEIM, Calif.
 (AP) — St. Louis defenseman Jay Bouwmeester collapsed on the bench during a break in play in the first period, prompting the Blues and Anaheim Ducks to postpone their game Tuesday night.

-Teammates immediately called for medical help after Bouwmeester slumped over with 7:50 left in the first period.
+Teammates Vince Dunn and Alex Pietrangelo immediately called for help after Bouwmeester slumped over with 7:50 left in the first period.
+After a couple of minutes, Bouwmeester was taken out on a stretcher through a tunnel next to the Blues bench and transported to a hospital.

 Bouwmeester appeared to be grabbing a drink of water when he began to slowly fall.
 Emergency medical personnel rushed to the Blues bench.

+Bouwmeester's father was at the game as part of the team's annual Dads Trip.
+He went with his son to the hospital while teammates and their fathers remained at the arena awaiting updates.

-Ducks and Blues players gathered to see what was wrong before Bouwmeester was taken off the bench.
-Both teams then went back to their locker rooms and the game was called off a few minutes later tied at 1.
+Ducks and Blues players gathered to see what was wrong before Bouwmeester was taken away.
+Both teams then went to their dressing rooms, and the game was called off a few minutes later tied at 1.

+Players from both teams met for hugs and well-wishes after changing out of their gear.
+The game will be made up at a later date.

+The Blues were supposed to fly to Las Vegas, where they are scheduled to play on Thursday, but they will remain in Southern California until they learn more about Bouwmeester's status.

 The 36-year-old Bouwmeester is in his 17th NHL season and has for that time been known for his strong skating and conditioning.
 He helped the Blues win the Stanley Cup last season and won an Olympic gold medal with Canada in 2014.